 Justice Needs and Satisfaction in Mali – second wave

 In 2014 we established a baseline.
 The Ministry of Justice of Mali took measures to improve Malians’ access to justice.
-In 2018 we will evaluate the system again to help the Ministry track their progress, together with some innovative indicators of SDG 16.3.
+In 2018 we evaluated the system again to help the Ministry track their progress, together with some innovative indicators of SDG 16.3.

 Partner(s)Ministry of Justice, Mali